Two out of Three Families Attend Church Because of Children

 “What we really need to think about is how we’re affecting people,” she said.
 “Are we making an impact?
 You have to look at all of that.”

-The ministry is now looking for ways to reach out to a growing segment of the community that is being underserved—foster and adoptive families and families lacking financial resources.
+The ministry is now looking for ways to reach out to a growing segment of the community that is being underserved—foster and adoptive families.